Academic Year or Spring Study Abroad Program

 - A student who is on probation, regardless of the underlying violation, must successfully petition through the Academic Standards and Advising Committee (ASAC) for permission to participate.
 Students who have had a past violation will also be required to petition.
 Please contact your Dean’s Office for more guidance and the petition form, if needed.

-In the academic year, fall semester, and spring semester programs, students enroll directly in the Université de Bourgogne (University of Burgundy), where they will take courses alongside French students, or at the CIEF (Centre International d'Etudes Françaises).
-All courses are taught in French by regular University of Burgundy faculty.
+In the full academic year, fall semester, or spring semester programs, students enroll either directly in the Université de Bourgogne (University of Burgundy), where they take courses alongside French and other international students, or at the CIEF (Centre International d'Etudes Françaises), located on the campus of the University of Burgundy.
+All courses are taught in French by University of Burgundy faculty.

-In the summer program, students take 4 or 8 weeks of intensive French literature, culture and civilization courses at the CIEF (Centre International des Etudes Françaises) at the Université de Bourgogne in Dijon, France.
+In the summer program, students take 4 or 8 weeks of intensive French language courses (and some culture courses, if they want) at the CIEF.

 All credits earned through the UNH Dijon Program are transfer credit.
-Students must earn at least a "C" to earn credit for the course at UNH and, though the individual courses and grades earned will be listed on the UNH transcript, the grades will not impact UNH GPA calculations.
+Students must earn at least a “C” to earn credit for the course at UNH and, though the individual courses and grades earned are listed on the UNH transcript, the grades do not impact UNH GPA calculations.

 Academic Year or Spring Semester Program